lucaswerkmeister/activate-window-by-title/README.md

 Each method takes a single string argument, and returns a single boolean indicating whether such a window was found or not.
 Strings are matched case-sensitively.
+Furthermore, activating a window also activates its workspace.

 The `WM_CLASS` is originally an X concept, but is available under Wayland as well (exposed via `get_wm_class()` and `get_wm_class_instance()` on a `Meta.Window`).